kismetwireless/kismet-docs/devel/datatracker.md

 The classifier is called after we have already:

 1. Decapsulated the 802.11 frame from any L2 data (such as radiotap or PPI)
-2. Processed the signalling (and in PPIs case, location) data from the L2 header
+2. Processed the signalling (and in PPI's case, location) data from the L2 header
 3. Processed the 802.11 packet into our own packet component, dot11info, which tells us about the 802.11 addressing, encryption, errors, etc.

 Already knowing the 802.11 characteristics makes filling in the `kis_common_info` record very simple.